eynsai/Smooth-Trackball-Scrolling/README.md

 ### Basics:
 - `Hotkey`: What key to use as the hotkey.
 See the [AHK docs](https://www.autohotkey.com/docs/v1/Hotkeys.htm) for more information on how to format this.
+  - If you end up accidently locking yourself out of your system, first use `CTRL+SHIFT+ESCAPE` to launch task manager and kill `smooth_trackball_scrolling.exe`.
+Then, run `smooth_trackball_scrolling_reset.exe`.
+This will reset all your settings back to default.
 - `Toggle on/off on hotkey`: If unchecked, you'll need to hold down the hotkey to scroll.
 If checked, you toggle between scrolling and normal mouse opration using the hotkey.
 - `Sensitivity`: Movement sensitivity.
 - `Invert Direction`: Inverts scrolling direction.